-Providers’ pension switching times have slightly deteriorated over the past year, with switches now taking an average of 10.7 days to complete.
+Providers’ pension switching times have slightly deteriorated in the past year, with switches now taking an average of 13.2 days to complete.

 According to Origo, simple transfers are those where the ceding provider has complete control over the entire ceding process, therefore they are not complicated by external factors.